 The Terracotta 4 Seasons are more matte than the Terracotta Light shades (mosaic looking bronzers) but have a similar finish in terms of pigment/intensity.
-I have two of the Terracotta Light shades, Blondes and Sun Blondes to compare.
+I have two of the Terracotta Light shades, Blondes

 I had some challenges capturing the true effect of each.
 There is a softness to each shade that my camera cannot capture.
 The Blondes and Sun Blondes have a noticeable luminous glow on the face, it might not be apparent below.

 I dug through some of my current favorites to compare.
 Colors will vary depending on your skintone and also undertones.
 I have a lot of olive/yellow.
 Note the Guerlain was swatched with a slightly heavier hand to show the undertone.
 On the face they do not apply quite as intense.

 I am one who loves all kinds of bronzers, even ones that are more dramatic and stronger.
 The Guerlain 4 Seasons shades I chose looked darker in the store and in finger/arm swatches compared to what you see when you apply on the face.
 They are well pigmented but still extremely soft in color.
 I think they are among the softest bronzers I own (MAC Golden is one of the softest in color, but I think it is because it matches my skintone closely).
 Lasting power was quite good.
 These are heavily scented with a powdery scent.
 I have a super sensitive nose but I found the scent faded after 5-10 minutes.